managedcoder/BotFrameworkAccelerators/README.md

 using the Virtual Assistant template.

 ## [Dialog Accelerator](DialogAccelerator)
-Sample code that can be easily repurposed to create moderate and complex conversational bot dialogs
+Dialog template that can be used to create moderate to complex conversational bot dialogs